twskipper/dst-ds-panel/README.md

 4. Paste your cluster token
 5. Click **"Create Cluster"**

+Network ports are auto-assigned to avoid conflicts when running multiple clusters.

 ### 3. Import an Existing Save

 1. Click **"New Cluster"** → **"Import"** tab